For Prospective Transfer Students

 A caution about majors for junior transfers: Some of our most popular and some of our science majors, such as Computer Science, and Engineering, may not be possible for junior transfer students to complete in four semesters here unless the student is advanced in the field already.
 Most of our majors are possible to complete in four semesters if the junior transfer student upon arrival at Swarthmore carefully plans the path to graduation with the major department.

 A Swarthmore degree requirement is that four semesters of full-time study are required to be done at Swarthmore, two of which must be done in the senior year.
 A significant consequence of the four semester rule is that semester study abroad is not possible for junior transfer students.
+However, for sophomore transfer students, the off-campus semester/year study abroad program remains an option.

 A word on AP credit: AP is handled completely differently than college credit from the previous school.
 AP credit will be awarded in addition to transfer credit, but AP credit is not a part of the transfer credit evaluation.
 Credit comes directly from the department based on AP scores, which transfer students need to have sent from the College Board.
 The complete rules for AP credit are the same for all students and are available from the Swarthmore Registrar web site.
 AP credit is normally recorded after the student arrives at Swarthmore.